shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 Or at least try to if you're a beginner :P If you're using LibrePilot, the default setting has stability assist which makes flying easier.
 For the more experienced (or gung ho) type of pilot, you can change the settings to use Rate/Acro mode to get full manual control of the aircraft.

 Another thing worth looking at is tuning the [PID values](https://oscarliang.com/understanding-pid-for-quadcopter-rc-flight/) of the FC for better performance.
 However, LibrePilot's default values are good enough so this isn't necessary.

 And that's it for this tutorial.
-I'll be writing more as I get more experienced with flying my quadcopters.
+I'll be writing more as I get more experienced with flying my quadcopter.